gitsangramdesai/express-mysql2-without-promise/mysql.md

     module.exports = router;

-    Though their are multiple routes I am including one just for explanation of working of mysql2.
-    Lets consider following code snippet.
+    Though their are multiple routes I am including one just for explanation of working of mysql2.Lets consider following code snippet.

     connection.query(